json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 To solve these problems, the W3C Web of Things works on providing standardized building blocks that make use of JSON Schema.

-JSON Schema is used for validating abstractions of physical entities called [Thing Descriptions][thing-description], and to model and describe data sent by Internet of Things consumers and producers in a multi-protocol manner.
+JSON Schema is used for validating descriptions of network-facing capabilities of physical entities called [Thing Descriptions][thing-description], and to model and describe data sent by Internet of Things consumers and producers in a multi-protocol manner.

 We are on-board with JSON Schema since Draft 4, and even the first draft versions were quite enough to model data models of Internet of Things devices.